- What ages does Just Right Academy serve?

 Why does Dr. Hobbs think joy is so important?
 C.S.
 Lewis asked, “I sometimes wonder whether all pleasures are not substitutes for joy.”
 To know real joy means that one cannot be satisfied with cheap pleasures.
 Nicholas Hobbs said, “Every child deserves joy every day,” and we provide opportunities for that to happen.
 Children who have not experienced much joy in school situations can find it here.
 Teachers are so attuned to the students that they can usually pinpoint the moment during the day this occurs for a student.
 Perhaps it comes when swinging or when finally learning to tie one’s shoelaces.
 It may be the thrill that comes from seeing the seed planted break through the earth or sounding out an unfamiliar word for the first time.
 It’s important to learn that fun and joy are not synonymous; one is fleeting and skims the surface, while joy is sharp and memorable.

 Regular opportunities for joy exist.
-Almost every day is some kind of a holiday, and we celebrate something at least once a week.
-The possibilities for enjoyable education that exist when one celebrates Red Planet Day (11/28), Squirrel Appreciation Day (1/23), Johnny Appleseed Day (3/11), or Pi Day (3/14 at 1:59) are extensive.
+Almost every day is some kind of a holiday, and we celebrate those days regularly The possibilities for enjoyable education that exist when one celebrates Red Planet Day (11/28), Squirrel Appreciation Day (1/23), Johnny Appleseed Day (3/11), or Pi Day (3/14 at 1:59) are extensive.
 Opportunities to work with animals, teen tutors, or guest artists occur regularly.
 Music and movement are often joyous occasions.
 But it’s important for children to understand that joy comes in quieter, smaller moments as well and that one must be open and prepared for those moments to happen.

 Can parents and others volunteer at JRA?
 We welcome volunteers within set times and with prior arrangements.
 Because we are so highly structured, we ask that parent don’t just drop in but allow us to prepare the students for visitors and volunteers.